Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 The Candlestick Pattern Identifier is a technical indicator I developed using Pine Script for TradingView.

+This indicator is published in Trading View and can be seen here: https://www.tradingview.com/script/BqUM1Jrq-Candlestick-Pattern-Identifier/

 ## Table of Contents

 1. [Introduction](#introduction)